THE THREE TYNES

 One of Northumbria's first recorded battles;- `the Battle of Heavenfield' (635 A.D), took place in the vicinity of the North Tyne, near to where it was crossed by Hadrian's Wall at Chesters.
 Surprisingly, unlike most Northumbrian battles this was fought not between the English and the Scots, but between the Northumbrians and the Welsh, who were a great enemy of the Kingdom of Northumbria in early times.

-It may be worth noting that the ancient British inhabitants of northern Britain (Britons), had been Welsh speakers who were driven west by the early Northumbrians (Anglo-Saxons) who settled here in the 6th century A.D.
+It is worth rmembering that the ancient British inhabitants of northern Britain (Britons), had been Welsh speakers who were driven west by the early Northumbrians (Anglo-Saxons) who settled here in the 6th century A.D.
 It was the Welsh who killed King Edwin, one of Northumbria's most powerful rulers in the Battle of Hatfield near Doncaster (633 A.D).
 The Welsh had formed an alliance with the Midland Kingdom of Mercia to defeat the Northumbrians.

 King Edwin's successor was King Oswald (634-642), (later Saint Oswald), a Christian king who had been converted to his faith by the Scots.
 As in Edwin's reign Oswald's greatest enemies were the Welsh, led by King Cadwallon and the Mercians (of the Midlands), who were ruled by a Pagan king called Penda.